Teraku/Skill-Overhaul/README.md

 ##Compatibility with other mods
 This mod should work with most other mods.
 If you use [SC's difficulty overhaul](http://steamcommunity.com/groups/sc_mod), or [Naviaux's Technician Rework](http://forums.lastbullet.net/mydownloads.php?action=view_down&did=14403), go into Mod Options and tick the appropriate compatibilities.
+I heavily recommend using these mods, as this mod was designed with Technician Rework in mind.